-- Return to research will be contingent on both an approved Research Management Plan AND REB application or amendment approval. - Follow the general guidelines as outlined for interaction with human participants (SOP, Appendix I). - In addition to engineering controls as outlined in Level 2 (traffic flow signs, proper cleaning of frequently touched surfaces) additional mitigation steps are necessary with the use of PPE. - Where two metres of physical distancing cannot be maintained, proper PPE must be worn. - Reusable masks must be worn by researcher, assistants in the lab, and participant. - Reusable masks must be worn by researcher and participant when interacting with participant, such as any research that entails physical contact.
-E.g. placing equipment on participants (electrodes, IMUs, amplifiers, patient packs etc).
+- Return to research will be contingent on both an approved Research Management Plan AND REB application or amendment approval; In addition, if face-to-face research will take place on non-public property (e.g. nursing homes, schools, private offices), approval from these sites must be obtained. - For research involving Indigenous communities or isolated communities with controlled access (e.g. Mennonite communities), the community in question must be consulted for approval to conduct research and to learn what health and safety practices must be followed.
+Community will be asked if they feel comfortable moving forward with research under current circumstances and a request to approve the RMP will be put forward. - Follow the general guidelines as outlined for interaction with human participants (SOP, Appendix I). - Researchers conducting observational studies must consent and document contact tracing for any level of human interaction; Interactions within two metres must be documented with duration. - In addition to engineering controls as outlined in Level 2 (traffic flow signs, proper cleaning of frequently touched surfaces) additional mitigation steps are necessary with the use of PPE. - Where engineering or administrative controls outlined in Level 2 cannot be implemented due to off-campus limitations or restrictions, proper PPE must be worn. - Where two metres of physical distancing cannot be maintained, proper PPE must be worn. - Reusable masks must be worn by researcher, assistants, and participant. - Reusable masks must be worn by researcher and participant when interacting with participant, such as any research that entails physical contact. e.g. placing equipment on participants (electrodes, IMUs, amplifiers, patient packs etc.).
 Eye protection is recommended for researchers.
 Wash hands prior to and following placement of equipment on participant.
-(Refer to Table in Appendix II). - Face shield/eye protection will be worn along with masks when proximity within two metres is for prolonged periods of close contact and during invasive procedures (multiple person procedures such as biopsies, spotting participants, microneurography). - Gloves will be worn along with eye protection and masks during procedures that normally require this level of protection (blood draws, biopsies, indwelling EMG).
-Following the procedure gloves will be disposed and hand sanitizer will be used when operating equipment. - When additional risks may be present due to the nature of the work (e.g. procedure is truly aerosol generating), the use of a properly fitted N95 medical mask is recommended for researchers. - Once it can be shown that healthy individuals from the community can safely be engaged in on-campus research, more vulnerable populations can be considered.
+(Refer to Table in Appendix II).

+- Face masks must be changed as soon as they become damp, torn, dirty or damaged; Researchers requiring prolonged interactions with participants must monitor this closely. - Face shield/eye protection will be worn along with masks when proximity within two metres is for periods of close contact and during invasive procedures (multiple person procedures such as biopsies, spotting participants, microneurography). - Gloves will be worn along with eye protection and masks during procedures that normally require this level of protection (blood draws, biopsies, indwelling EMG).
+Following the procedure gloves will be disposed and hand sanitizer will be used when operating equipment. - When additional risks may be present due to the nature of the work (e.g. procedure is truly aerosol generating), the use of a properly fitted N95 medical mask is recommended for researchers. - Once it can be shown that healthy individuals from the community can safely be engaged in off-campus research, more vulnerable populations can be considered.

-Appendix I - SOP return to Face to Face Human Research
+Appendix I - SOP return to Off-Campus Face to Face Human Research